Nasi kandar: Description

 The rice for a nasi kandar dish is often placed in a wooden container about three feet high, giving it a distinctive aroma.
 The rice is accompanied by lauk-pauk (side dishes) such as ayam goreng, assortment of kari (curry) like kari daging (beef), kari limpa (beef spleen) and kari kambing (mutton); telur ikan, udang goreng or sotong goreng.
 The vegetable dish would usually be terung (brinjals), bendi (okra) or peria (bitter gourd).
-A mixture of curry gravies are poured on the rice.
+A mixture of curry gravies is poured on the rice.
 This is called banjir ("flooded") and imparts a diverse taste to the rice.

 Traditionally, nasi kandar is always served with its side dishes on a single plate.
 Nowadays, small melamine bowls are used for the side dishes.
 Nevertheless, the gravy mix is always poured on top of the rice directly.

 In recent years, several chain restaurants have appeared such as Nasi Kandar Shaaz, Nasi Kandar Subaidah, Nasi Kandar Nasmir, Pelita Nasi Kandar, Nasi Kandar Astana, Q-Bistro Nasi Kandar and Kayu Nasi Kandar.
 Purists have disputed its taste compared to the original Penang versions.

 Variations

-There are a few related forms of the meal with some divergent on the type of rice, side dishes and recipes; albeit all commonly shared a curry-based condiments to complete the meal:
+There are a few related forms of the meal with some divergence on the type of rice, side dishes and recipes; albeit all commonly shared curry-based condiments to complete the meal: